dominguis/grundschrift-app-build-environment/README.md

 # Grundschrift App Build System

-This is the build system repository of the Grundschrift App
+This is the build system repository of the Grundschrift App based on cordova 3

 ## Prerequisites